 If useful, I turn the audit into an async implementation sprint or monthly SEO retainer focused on rankings, capture paths, and monetization.

-No. SaaS is a strong fit, but the same mechanism works for e-commerce, content-led brands, and businesses with articles or category pages already showing in search.
+No. Ecommerce is a core fit: Shopify stores, product catalogs, collections, category pages, and Klaviyo/email capture paths often leak value from existing impressions.
+SaaS is also a strong fit when feature, comparison, or integration pages already show in search.
 If the site is brand new, the first step becomes architecture and buyer-intent page planning.

 Search Console makes the audit sharper, but I can start from public pages, SERPs, competitors, sitemap structure, and page intent if access is not available yet.